3 Ways Nurses Can Prepare for the Transition to ENFit®

 Preparing for ENFit® with Kentec Medical

 Nurses play a critically important role when it comes to making the transition to ENFit® successful.
-The phasing out of legacy systems in favor of ENFit® connectors might seem daunting, but the team at Kentec Medical is ready to help NICU nurses learn more about ENFit® products and assist with the transition process, including the supply chain management aspect.
+The transition to ENFit® connectors might seem daunting, but the team at Kentec Medical is ready to help NICU nurses learn more about ENFit® products and assist with the transition process, including the supply chain management aspect.
 Also, procurement managers will be happy to know that Kentec can also provide safety oral enteral products for use during the transition.

 At Kentec Medical, we know that unmatched customer service is the key to delivering value, improving health outcomes in the NICU, and providing better patient experiences.
 We’re here to guide you through your transition to ENFit® and ensure your NICU nurses are ready to embrace the latest enteral connectors available.